GoogleCloudPlatform/podcast/site/content/post/episode-29-the-new-firebase-with-abe-haskins-and-doug-stevenson.md

 ##### About Abe

-[Abe](https://twitter.com/abeisgreat) us a Developer Programs Engineer on the Firebase team who works closely with the Database team and contributes to many of Firebase’s open-source projects.
+[Abe](https://twitter.com/abeisgreat) is a Developer Programs Engineer on the Firebase team who works closely with the Database team and contributes to many of Firebase’s open-source projects.

 ##### About Doug